wimjjj/flickrApp/README.md

 Search for pictures on Flicker

 ##made with:
-Angular
+-Angular
-Slim
+-Slim
-Flicker Libery by HRO
+-Flicker Libery by HRO

 ##made by:
 Wim Jongeneel, wimjjj